-Trump May Not Accept The Outcome, And 4 Other Takeaways From The 2020 Election
+Trump May Never Concede And 4 Other 2020 Election Takeaways

 Even though Biden won the most votes in history, Trump won the second most.
 Biden called his win a "mandate," but it's hardly that, and politicians often overread mandates.

-Biden pledged during his campaign to "unite" the country and in his victory speech, he said he would reach out to Republicans, while delivering for his base.
+Biden pledged during his campaign to "unite" the country, and in his victory speech he said he would reach out to Republicans while delivering for his base.

 But how does Biden go about doing that, especially since this is still a hotly divided country that's dealing with a public health crisis, will likely have divided government, and he won't start with the numbers to achieve major legislative accomplishments in his first two years?